Chamberlain University has a 130-year history preparing extraordinary nursing graduates and healthcare professionals.

 Get Started Now

 Students must submit a completed health examination and immunization history by established deadlines.
 Students enrolled at a campus in the states of LA and NV must complete all immunization requirements as outlined in the academic catalog prior to attending their first class.
 These immunizations include Meningitis, MMR, and Tdap.
-Failure to submit all healthcare compliance requirements by the deadlines will result in the student’s eligibility to attend class rendering them out of compliance.
+Failure to submit all healthcare compliance requirements by the deadlines will result in the student’s ineligibility to attend class rendering them out of compliance.
 Students will be dropped from any future sessions until pre-registration immunizations required by state law are received and approved.

 Chamberlain College of Nursing's Bachelor of Science in Nursing (BSN) degree program enables students to earn their BSN degree in as few as three years of year-round study instead of the typical four years with summers off, allowing students to enter the workforce sooner than their peers at other higher education institutions.